 It is very rarely found near sandy beaches so is not dangerous to swimmers.
 Divers and snorkelers should be aware of the safety issue.

 Dogs are a big part of life in Thailand.
 People keep increasing numbers as pets.
 There is also a massive stray population which can have significant health implications.

 In towns, many dogs wander free, often sleeping on major roads whilst the traffic carefully winds around them.
 Eradication programs are out of the question because of the Buddhist respect for life.
 Sterilization programs have proved ineffective.

 Stray dogs in Thailand are generally docile but they can be intimidating in large packs at night and some will bite if they feel threatened.

 One of the best ways of dealing with aggressive dogs is to back away whilst maintaining eye contact and being willing to defend yourself.
-Thais will not hesitate to a use a stick or stone in self defense, neither should you.
+Thais will not hesitate to use a stick or stone in self-defense, and neither should you.

 If you are bitten, it is essential to get treatment immediately because of the widespread problem of rabies in Thailand.
 Again, travel insurance is highly recommended.

 Genuinely wild monkeys are wary of human beings and won't approach people too closely.
 In some tourist locations, however, and around certain temples where they are tolerated, many monkeys have lost their natural fear and beg for food.
 They are cute when they are getting what they want but can sometimes be a menace, especially in large numbers.

 Like monkeys anywhere, these creatures will steal anything, especially if it is edible.
 They can unzip bags and tear through the contents.
 They can rip mirrors from cars and motorcycles.
 They may even try to bully you out of a snack.
 This can be scary for children and sometimes a threat to their safety.
 Stand up to them (use sticks and stones if you have to) and they back off.